WHOIGit/ros-chess-challenge/README.md

 ## Technical Requirements

-This project was developed against ROS Melodic and Ubuntu 18.04, but you may opt to use ROS Noetic and Ubuntu 20.04 at your preference.
+Please use ROS Noetic on Ubuntu 20.04.
 (Please contact us if you encounter any difficulty.)

-You may write your solution in C++ or Python.
-If you choose to implement in Python on ROS Noetic, use Python 3.
+You may write your solution in C++ or Python 3.

 You should test your solution with `roslaunch chess chess.launch`.
 You may modify `chess.launch` as necessary to start your nodes.